NotDaniMarch/qube/README.md

 You are in a room with obstacles, and you need to get from place A to place B. You are a cube that has low enegry (dark color) or high energy (bright color).
-The obstacles come in the form of pads that you have to stand on to move/remove walls, doors letting only one energy level through, and killing blocks that kill both cubes.
-You can split into two energy level players, control them together, and go back into just one state either voluntarily (choose the instance to keep) or involuntarily (random instance is chosen) when an observation block is touched.
+The obstacles come in the form of pads that you have to stand on to move/remove walls, doors letting only one energy level through, and killing blocks that observe and/or kill qube.
+You can split into two energy level players, control them together, and go back into just one state either voluntarily (choose the instance to keep) or involuntarily (random instance is chosen) when an observation, kill, or goal block is touched.

 ### Thematic Focus
 The theme of the game is exploring quantum mechanics through interactive problemsolving.
 The theme is integrated into gameplay by representing the player as a qubit and